JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 #### Endpoint Arguments

 Endpoint arguments are parameters passed to an API or function to specify how and what data to retrieve or process.

 `start`: Should be an integer value.
-It's an index value of starting point of the list.
+It's an index value of the starting point of the list.

 `count`: Should be an integer value.
 Total entries number you want to display.

 **Example:**